A FANTASTICAL ONLINE WRITING JOURNEY!

 What is Writing from the Top of Your Head?

 An online schoolhouse with 8 modules of streamlined audio lessons on writing and creativity, unique meditations to open up your writing flow, powerful Creativity Coaching tools, and exhilarating writing prompts that will get you out of your head.
 You will find yourself tapping into an uncontrollable free flow of words that will burst forth onto the open page!
-Use this schoolhouse as your secret and special place to experiment wildly.
-Write what you want to write and share what you want to share in the safe and supportive environment.
+Use this schoolhouse as your secret and special place to write what you want to write, in the genre of your choice, and create a safe space where you get to be YOU.
+Also included: lesson pdf’s with writing prompts, optional homework, book recommendations, inspiring quotes, and video links.
+This is an “evergreen” course, so you will always have access to it.
+You’re free to do it at your own rate and in a way that fits into your unique lifestyle.
+And you can do the course over and over.
+You’ll get to generate new and surprising material every time.
 Your voice belongs to you!

 “I’ve had a sign over my typewriter for over 25 years now, which reads Don’t Think!“